John Lott (mathematician): Mathematical contributions

 In 2002 and 2003, Grigori Perelman posted two papers to the arXiv which claimed to provide a proof for William Thurston's geometrization conjecture, using Richard Hamilton's theory of Ricci flow.
 Perelman's papers attracted immediate attention for their bold claims and the fact that some of their results were quickly verified.
 However, due to Perelman's abbreviated style of presentation of highly technical material, many mathematicians were unable to understand much of his work, especially in his second paper.
 Beginning in 2003, Lott and Bruce Kleiner posted a series of annotations of Perelman's work to their websites, which was finalized in a 2008 publication.
 Their article was most recently updated for corrections in 2013.
 In 2015, Kleiner and Lott were awarded the Award for Scientific Reviewing from the National Academy of Sciences of the United States for their work.
 Other well-known expositions of Perelman's work are due to Huai-Dong Cao and Xi-Ping Zhu, and to John Morgan and Gang Tian.

-In 2005, Max-K. von Renesse and Karl-Theodor Sturm showed that the a lower bound of the Ricci curvature on a Riemannian manifold could be characterized by optimal transportation, in particular by the convexity of a certain "entropy" functional along geodesics of the associated Wasserstein metric space.
+In 2005, Max-K. von Renesse and Karl-Theodor Sturm showed that the lower bound of the Ricci curvature on a Riemannian manifold could be characterized by optimal transportation, in particular by the convexity of a certain "entropy" functional along geodesics of the associated Wasserstein metric space.
 In 2009, Lott and Cédric Villani capitalized upon this equivalence to define a notion of "lower bound for Ricci curvature" for a general class of metric spaces equipped with Borel measures.
 Similar work was done at the same time by Sturm, with the accumulated results typically referred to as "Lott-Sturm-Villani theory".
 The papers of Lott-Villani and Sturm have initiated a very large amount of research in the mathematical literature, much of which is centered around extending classical work on Riemannian geometry to the setting of metric measure spaces.
 An essentially analogous program for sectional curvature bounds (from either below or above) was initiated in the 1990s by an article of Yuri Burago, Mikhail Gromov, and Grigori Perelman, following foundations laid in the 1950s by Aleksandr Aleksandrov.